unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 1' or '1'='1
 ```

-And if we are correct, the backend SQL Query should look like the following.
+And if we are correct, the backend SQL Query should look like the following:

 ```sql
 SELECT * FROM users WHERE username='1' or '1'='1' AND password='1' or '1'='1'